Dan Garraway

 The real-time era

-From Costa Rica, using the AI wave to build experiences that convert feeling into action in the moment — madeself, my human↔agent interface; agents that quietly do the job; sovereign systems that hand an operator their week back.
+Using the AI wave to help people evolve past the machine-work — experiences that convert feeling into action in the moment — madeself, my human↔agent interface; agents that quietly do the job; sovereign systems that hand an operator their body and their week back.

 Questions